Lee Schoenbeck: Political career

 Schoenbeck served as a member of the Senate from 1995 to 1997 and again from 2003 to 2007.
 From 2015 to 2017, he represented the 5th district in the South Dakota House of Representatives.

 In 2021, Schoenbeck opposed a proposal, pushed by Governor Kristi Noem and Senate Leader Gary Cammack (both fellow Republicans) to limit the activities of South Dakota Department of Game, Fish and Parks conservation officers.
 The same year, Schoenbeck also opposed a proposal to ban transgender girls from girls' sports; the bill was initially supported by Noem and opposed by Democrats, LGBT rights groups, and the South Dakota High School Activities Association.
 Ultimately, Noem vetoed the bill.

 In 2021, Schoenbeck proposed an amendment to the South Dakota Constitution which would increase the threshold required to pass voter referendums from a majority to 60%.
 Schoenbeck said that he proposed the increase to block Medicaid expansion.
 The increase would limit a traditional instrument of grassroots direct democracy in the state.

-Controversy

 In 2016, Schoenbeck was embroiled in an intra-party disagreement over a half-penny sales tax to boost the salaries of South Dakota public schoolteachers; Schoenbeck supported the sales tax, The teacher salary boost proposal passed, but some fellow Republicans opposed it and barred Schoenbeck from a Republican Party caucus meeting, prompting Schoenbeck to consider resigning.